M-venkida-ramana/TSF-TASK-1/README.md

 # TSF-Task-1

-so, this is my first task assigned by The Sparks Foundation For the Programme Data Science & Buisness Analytics Prediction using Supervised ML
+so, this is my first task assigned by The Sparks Foundation For the Programme Data Science & Buisness Analytics The Topic is Prediction using Supervised ML
 (Level - Beginner)
 ● Predict the percentage of an student based on the no. of study hours.
 ● This is a simple linear regression task as it involves just 2 variables.